hex-digital/guidelines/github-contributing/README.md

 1. **Create a Pull Request from your release to the environment branch.** These branches will be called `staging` or `production`.
-When PRing to Production, ALWAYS create a second PR to `master` as well for the same release.
+When PRing to Production, ALWAYS create a second PR to `main` as well for the same release.
-2. **Name the Pull Request correctly.** That is, `Staging|Production Deployment v1.0.0` or `Master Release v1.0.0` where the version is the Release Name in JIRA.
+2. **Name the Pull Request correctly.** That is, `Staging|Production Deployment v1.0.0` or `Main Release v1.0.0` where the version is the Release Name in JIRA.
 3. **Once approved, deploy using the deploy hook.** `[deploy: staging]` or `[deploy: production]` on the commit message.